Lab 2.1 – Reading a time series graph

 - What variable is plotted on the y-axis of this graph and what are the units?

 - How does this variable vary throughout the year?
-Does the variation make sense?
+Does the variation make sense based on your knowledge of seasonal temperature variation?

-- A trend in the data is when there is a gradual change, i.e. an increase or decrease, over time, depth or distance.
-Are there any trends in these data?
+- A trend in a time series is when there is a gradual change (i.e., an increase or decrease) over time, depth or distance.
+What trends do you see in these data?

 - Notice that there is a gap in the data.
 What does that gap mean?